 With a Ph.D. and M.A. in communication studies from the University of Kansas, the northeast Indiana native led the communication studies program at Manchester and taught at Indiana University Purdue University Fort Wayne (IPFW).

 Strategic, mission-focused entrepreneurship is a benchmark of President Switzer’s leadership.
-A professional four-year Doctor of Pharmacy program is completing its first year on a newly constructed Fort Wayne campus.
+A professional four-year Doctor of Pharmacy program is is entering its second year on a newly constructed Fort Wayne campus.
 Also during her presidency, enrollment has increased 23 percent, and the school has launched master’s degrees in athletic training and education.
-Also, in 2005 Manchester concluded a $70 million fundraising campaign one year early and 37 percent over goal and already has raised more than 85 percent toward the current, $100 million campaign, Students First!
+Also, in 2005 Manchester concluded a $70 million fundraising campaign one year early and 37 percent over goal and already has raised more than 88.6 percent toward the current, $100 million campaign, Students First!

-Dr. Switzer is the co-author of Interviewing: Art and Skill (Allyn & Bacon, 1995), two instructors' manuals, and numerous articles and book chapters on communication.
-In addition to academic presentations related to teaching, applied communication, gender, and higher education, she has made scores of presentations about higher education to more general audiences.
+Dr. Switzer is the co-author of Interviewing: Art and Skill (Allyn & Bacon, 1995), two instructors' manuals, and numerous articles and book chapters on communication and on the university presidency.
+In addition to academic presentations related to teaching, applied communication, gender, and higher education, she has made scores of presentations about higher education to general audiences.

 She received the Outstanding New Teacher Award from the Central States Communication Association and the F.A.C.E.T.
 Award from Indiana University.
 Her most cherished award, however, is from an organization for disabled students at IPFW.
 She was an honored nominee for the 2013 Athena Award of the Greater Fort Wayne Chamber of Commerce for professional excellence, service to the community and helping women attain professional and leadership success.